dereneaton/ipyrad/docs/raxml.rst

 Installing raxml on a cluster
 -----------------------------
-There are many versions of raxml, and it is updated frequently, and so the version that is lying around on your cluster may be outdated, or it may not be the best version for what you want to do.
-The easiest thing to do is to install it yourself (you do not need administrative privileges for this.)
+There are many versions of raxml, and it is updated frequently, so the version that is lying around on your cluster may very well be outdated, or not the version that is best for you.
+You can ask your administrator to install the latest version, or install it yourself *locally* (you do not need administrative privileges for this.)
-We will install two versions, the PTHREADS and MPI-enabled versions, and put them into a local directory.
+The code below installs three versions, the PTHREADS (threaded version), MPI (can use processors from different nodes), and Hybrid (a mix of the first two).
+This installation will put the executables in a local directory called `~/local/bin/`.

 .. code:: bash